 Next, you need a location.
 If you are going to start an online business, all you need is a website and address.
 You can easily buy a URL from a discount registrar like GoDaddy and pick hosting from about a dozen discount hosting companies.
 If you don’t know a lot about building a website, it is probably a good idea to hire a professional.
 If you can do it on your own, make sure your site is professional and works in all major web browsers.
 If you are starting a traditional “brick and mortar” business, find a good location that gets a lot of traffic and visibility.
 Picking a better location is more expensive, and it is up to you to find the best value and location for the best price.

 To accept payments, you have to choose between several methods.
 Brick and mortar businesses generally accept cash, checks (many do not accept personal checks these days), and credit cards.
-If you are online, credit cards are a must and supplements like Google Checkout and PayPal can be great as well.
+If you are online, credit cards are a must, and supplements like Google Checkout and PayPal can be great as well.
 I take PayPal payments for my rap group’s CDs, which also gives me access to credit cards.
 Your local bank likely offers merchant services (credit cards for businesses), but make sure to shop around for the best price.
-You also need a business bank account, check book, and credit/debit card for your day to day operations.
+You also need a business bank account, ideally both business checking and savings, checkbook, and credit/debit card for your day-to-day operations.

 If you are only selling online and across state lines, you do not have to worry about sales tax.
 However, if you sell within your own state or in a brick and mortar location, you need to work with your city, state, and possibly county to make sure you are following all laws.
 Depending on the nature of your business, you may need additional licenses from your state as well.
 If you sell liquor, prepared food, cosmetology services, do any kind of tattooing or piercing, gambling, financial services, or any other of a laundry list of goods or services, you need to be licensed.